 We strive to show families that these children, made in the image of God, have value.
 Not only are we working to change long-term perceptions, but we are providing support to the families of children with disabilities both practically and holistically including home visits, transportation to therapy, and skill training for child development.

-In addition to our regular services, Labaligugu hosts events called Guguletfu, which celebrate these children as well as the caregivers who have the extra responsibilities that come with raising a child with special needs.
+In addition to our regular services, Labaligugu has hosts events called Guguletfu.
+These events celebrate children with disabilities as well as their caregivers who have extra responsibilities that come with raising a child with special needs.
 At these volunteer-staffed events, the children enjoy activities designed for them while parents and caregivers spend time with each other.
 Fellowship with other adults is a luxury for many of these caregivers, and an environment where both they and their children can thrive renews their hope for the future.